SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow/Build Process Automation/6 Run Process/spa-dox-run-api-trigger.md

 ## Details
 ### You will learn
-  - Learn how deploy and release Business Process and then execute the scenario triggered by SAP AppGyver
+  - Learn how deploy and release Business Process and then execute the scenario triggered by SAP Build Apps.

 ---